Maega/RatchetHax/README.md

 ## Quick Start

-*This is intended as a quick guide to get started for beginners on Windows who aren't familiar with Node.js or the command line.*
+*This section is intended as a quick guide to get started for beginners on Windows who aren't familiar with Node.js or the command line.*

 1. Install [Node.js](https://nodejs.org/en) if it's not already installed
 2. [Download](https://github.com/ParadoxEpoch/RatchetHax/archive/refs/heads/main.zip) the RatchetHax project code